geerlingguy/ansible-role-swap/README.md

     swap_file_size_mb: '512'

 How large (in mebibytes) to make the swap file.
+Increasing this value after this task has already been run will *not* increase the swap size.
+You need to disable swap, run the playbook, and then rerun the playbook with swap enabled with the new swap size you'd like.

     swap_swappiness: '60'